u-m-iral/VNA2V-W21-handouts/handouts/lab1/shell.md

 ## Superuser

-Working with the terminal you wil, sooner or later, get a "Permission denied" error.
+Working with the terminal you will, sooner or later, get a "Permission denied" error.
 This occur because you do not have the right permission to run the command.

 For example if you try install vim you might get something like